UAlbertaALTLab/crk-db/README.md

 6. Aggregate the data from the individual data sources: `node bin/aggregate.js <inputPath> <outputPath>` (the output path can be the same as the input path; this will overwrite the original).

+# It is not fully clear to me that this would be run on the entire database (which is referred to above as crk/dicts/database.ndjson in the private altlab repo.
+Based on the wording, it seems that one should run the aggregation on the individual CW and MD sources, but I presume the intended reference
+# is to use database.ndjson instead.

+# Also, when running the aggregation command, I get an error indicating a missing HFSTOL file.
+I could address that by copying the missing analyzer,
+# but either this should happen automatically, or then one should explicitly require the step.
+# node bin/aggregate.js ~/altlab2/crk/dicts/database.ndjson ~/altlab2/crk/dicts/database.ndjson
+# /Users/arppe/altdev/crk-db/node_modules/hfstol/index.js:10
+# class Transducer extends CppTransducer {
+# ^
+#
+# Error: Transducer not found: ‘/Users/arppe/altdev/crk-db/crk-strict-analyzer-for-dictionary.hfstol’
+#     at new Transducer (/Users/arppe/altdev/crk-db/node_modules/hfstol/index.js:10:1)
+#     at file:///Users/arppe/altdev/crk-db/lib/aggregate/index.js:17:19
+# [ ... ]

 7. For convenience, you can perform all the above steps with a single command in the terminal: `npm run build` | `yarn build`.
 In order for this command to work, you will need each of the following files to be present in the `/data` directory, with these exact filenames:

    * `ALTLab.tsv`